constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

 that the query engine can follow using a combination of prior knowledge about the structural properties of the TREE specification, and the [hypermedia descriptions](cite:cites thomasFieldingPhdThesis) of fragment constraints.

-More formally, this consists of creating a [reachability criteria](cite:cites hartig2012) that can discriminate triples encountered inside a TREE document with the objective to decide if dereferencing the URLs in those triples will contribute to the results for the query.
+More formally, this consists of creating a [reachability criterium](cite:cites hartig2012) that can discriminate triples encountered inside a TREE document with the objective to decide if dereferencing the URLs in those triples will contribute to the results for the query.